Ellis Harrison: Early years (2011–2014)

 Harrison began his career at Bristol Rovers and made his senior debut for the Pirates in League One on 16 April 2011, in a 1–0 defeat to Southampton at St Mary's Stadium, when he came on as a 75th-minute substitute for Jo Kuffour.
-This was the first time he had been in a first-team matchday squad, having been included after impressing caretaker-manager Stuart Campbell during a reserve team game four days earlier.
+This was the first time he had been in a first-team matchday squad, having been included after impressing caretaker manager Stuart Campbell during a reserve team game four days earlier.

 With the club now in League Two, Ellis made his first league start on 12 January 2013 in a 3–0 victory against Fleetwood Town, setting up Danny Woodards to score the first goal after only five minutes of play.
 He scored his first goal for the club two weeks later on 26 January, in a 3–1 victory away at Rotherham United.
 He scored both goals in a 2–1 victory over Rochdale at the Memorial Stadium on 16 March.
 Manager John Ward went on to praise his maturity, predicting a "good future" for the teenager.

-Prior to the 2013–14 season, Harrison agreed a new three-year contract with Rovers.
+Before the 2013–14 season, Harrison agreed on a new three-year contract with Rovers.
 He featured in 25 league games, but scored just once, again against Fleetwood Town.
 Rovers ended the season relegated to the Conference Premier, ending their 94-year stay in the English Football League.
 Harrison meanwhile was placed on the transfer list by manager Darrell Clarke.

 Conference promotion (2014–15)

-Harrison initially featured sporadically at the start of the 2014–15 season, but scored late winners against F.C.
+Harrison initially featured sporadically at the start of the 2014–15 season.
+Still, he scored late winners against F.C.
 Halifax Town and Lincoln City in August and September respectively.
 He scored his first professional hat-trick in the FA Cup fixture away to Dorchester Town.
 Harrison ended the season with 17 goals in league and cup, including six in the final five league fixtures as Rovers finished just one point off top of the league and with it automatic promotion.
 Harrison was sent off in the play-off semi-final game with Forest Green Rovers, but returned for the final at Wembley Stadium where he scored the crucial equalising goal against Grimsby Town.
 Rovers went on to win the game on penalties to return to the English Football League at the first time of asking.